Metropolis-Hastings transition kernel couplings: Introduction

 The rest of this paper is organized as follows.
 In Section~\ref{sec:kercoup}, we describe our notation and setting, state our main result on transition kernel couplings, and set out a series of definitions and lemmas to prove it.
-We introduce a running example on a two-point state space and return to it to illustrate concepts and questions along the way.
 In Section~\ref{sec:maximal}, we highlight a few important properties of maximal couplings, consider the relationship between maximal proposal and transition kernel couplings, and prove our main result on the structure of maximal couplings of the MH transition kernel.
-In Section \ref{sec:example}, we analyze the kernel couplings of several widely used MH algorithms such as the random-walk Metropolis-Hastings algorithm and the Metropolis-adjusted Langevin algorithm.
-Finally, in Section~\ref{sec:discussion} we discuss our results, highlighting open questions and paths forward.
+In Section~\ref{sec:appn}, we analyze the kernel couplings of several widely-used MH algorithms such as the random-walk MH algorithm and the Metropolis-adjusted Langevin algorithm.
+In Section~\ref{sec:discussion} we discuss our results and outline future directions.
+Finally, in the appendix, we illustrate our definitions and results with a series of simple examples.